Spring detox at Chenot Palace on splendid Swiss lake

-Chenot Palace Weggis is the first wellness outpost in Switzerland of for over five decades-established health retreat founded by the late Henri Chenot.
-From the General Hospital in Cannes the Chenot Method® luxuriously upgraded at the Palace Merano in Northern Italy where global athletes and celebrities communed over their wellbeing.
-Since then Athens, Krete, Monte Negro, Morocco, Azerbaijan, Malaysia and further collaborating fine hotels in Italy adopted his eastern – though millennia tested experience – meets western science approach to physical and mental health restoration.
+What a gorgeous tranquil location to detox and rejuvenate the aching, ageing body.
+Chenot Palace Weggis is the first wellness outpost in Switzerland of the well-established health retreat founded by the late Henri Chenot.
+From a hospital setting in Côte d’Azur the Chenot Method® was luxuriously upgraded at the Swiss Palace.
+The group also collaborates with fine hotels that adopted his eastern – through millennia tested experience – meets western science approach to physical and mental health restoration.

 Vierwaldstatter lake near Luzern in Switzerland